programarivm/php-chess/docs/getting-started.md

 Sicilian Defense.
 (2023, July 2).
 In Wikipedia. [https://en.wikipedia.org/wiki/Sicilian_Defence](https://en.wikipedia.org/wiki/Sicilian_Defence)

 ![Figure 1](https://raw.githubusercontent.com/chesslablab/php-chess/main/docs/read-moves_01.png)
-Figure 1.
-The Open Sicilian explained with the help of comments and variations.

-The RAV reader in Figure 1 displays the variation levels in different shades of gray.
+The RAV reader above displays the variation levels in different shades of gray.
 It is a 2D scrollable HTML table where the main line is shown in a white background color.
 The deeper the level, the darker the background color.

 [Chess\Play\RavPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/RavPlayTest.php) allows to play a RAV movetext.